GaloyMoney/blink-mobile/README.md

 ## Debugging

-You can use the react native debugger or a tool called `react-native-debugger` https://github.com/jhen0409/react-native-debugger to set breakpoints.
+You can use the react native debugger with chrome or a standalone tool called `react-native-debugger` https://github.com/jhen0409/react-native-debugger to set breakpoints.
 With that tool you can view state with the included apollo dev tools.
 To enabled debugging you must turn off hermes in Android `android/gradle.properties` set `hermesEnabled=false`